weebank/based/README.md

 # based

 # ‼️ **THIS DOCUMENTATION IS DEPRECATED.
-DO NOT USE IT.** We are working to update it ‼️
+DO NOT USE IT.** We are working on updating it ‼️

 Let's set up a simple dynamic form example.
 First, create the YAML file that will contain the form components and layout.
 We'll replicate the following example: